mfzhang412/Record-Modifier/README.md

 # Record-Modifier

 The user selects a .txt or .csv file they wish to modify records for.
-The modifications are as follows: for each line in the .txt or .csv file, that line gets duplicated with a number after that line from 1 to 9999.
+The modifications are as follows: for each line in the .txt or .csv file, that line gets duplicated with a number following that line from 1 to 9999.

 Example: